yashjangir2/Banking_Application/README.md

 ## Usage
 Before starting the application connect to your mySQL server in every file.
 In creatingDB.py file please connect to server in creating_all_tables() and random_test_accounts() functions to connect to the database once it is created.
+You can also set you encryption and decryption password in creatingDB file in encryption_pass() function by changing its return value.

 Run main.py file from the code base to start the application.